Lost Pet Tips

 ● Don't give up!
 Searching for a lost pet successfully can be time-consuming and discouraging.
 Enlist the help of your friends and neighbors in making signs, thoroughly searching nooks and crannies, and canvassing the neighborhood.

 ● Contact animal care agencies in your area.
 This includes animal control, shelters, veterinary hospitals, and highway departments.
 Supply these agencies with a "lost" flyer that has a clear photo of your pet, important information, and your contact number.
 The animal control authority for the cities of Springfield, Holyoke, and Chicopee is Thomas J. O'Connor.
 Animal control divisions in other cities and towns can be found through your town website or police department.
+Click here for a listing of Massachusetts Animal Control officers.

 ● More resources are available to aid in your search including Missing Dogs Massachusetts and this video on lost cats by Front Street Animal Shelter of Sacramento.
 Additionally, Lost Cat Finder is a paid service, but offers a money-back guarantee if you do not find your cat.